Bailor Suite Rooms 216-219

 After the freshman year, students are usually assigned to a faculty advisor within their chosen academic field.
 In some cases this may be their freshman advisor, but students often change advisors after their first year.
 Transfer students meet and are advised by an advisor in their major area during Hawk Orientation.

 Students are encouraged to meet with their advisor to discuss academic concerns and other issues affecting their academic performance.
-Other concerns regarding academic advising can be addressed to Gina Floyd, Advising Coordinator.

 The Tutoring Center at Shorter University offers free tutoring to all students enrolled in traditional courses on the Rome campus.
 Tutoring is offered for most courses offered to traditional students during fall and spring semesters.
 Students can go to the Tutoring Center for assistance with course content, general academic success skills information, and writing skills assistance.

 Students can attend tutoring sessions on an individual basis or within a group setting.
 All sessions are led by highly qualified peer tutors who have shown academic excellence in the subject in which they tutor.
 For further information regarding the Tutoring Center, please select the Tutoring Center link.

 Free tutoring is also available for CAPP and online students.
 Dr. David Webb will be available for tutoring in Math; Ms. Jill Goad will be available for tutoring in English.
 Tutoring will be available by appointment only.
 Students please contact Dr. Webb or Mrs. Goad directly via email for scheduling (firstname.lastname@example.org; email@example.com).

 The Office of Student Engagement and Success provides students with accommodations a place in which they can take exams.
 For information regarding the Testing Center, please click here.